 6 We have different gifts, according to the grace given to each of us.
 If your gift is prophesying, then prophesy in accordance with your faith; 7 if it is serving, then serve; if it is teaching, then teach; 8 if it is to encourage, then give encouragement; if it is giving, then give generously; if it is to lead, do it diligently; if it is to show mercy, do it cheerfully.

-You might be pretty familiar with some of the spiritual gifts on this list.
+You might be familiar with some of the spiritual gifts on this list.
 Some people are gifted in serving, some in teaching and others in encouraging.
-You may even have spent time studying these spiritual gifts, trying to determine which of them is most active in your life.
+You may even have spent time studying these spiritual gifts and activating them in your life.
 But did you notice that, hidden in the middle of verse 8, this scripture mentions generosity?
 “If it is giving,” the passage says, “then give generously.”

-And just like He has given certain people special talents and personality traits to excel in these other areas, He has also blessed some of us with talents and gifts to use for extraordinary generosity.
+God has given certain people special talents and personality traits to excel in each of these.
+He has also blessed some of us with talents and gifts to use for extraordinary generosity.

 Do you have the gift of generosity?